-Storage/winterization requires special preparation to prevent damage to the boat, propulsion units, generator and other equipment.
+Storage/winterization requires special preparation to prevent damage to the boat, propulsion units, generator, if equipped, and other equipment.
 Perform all annual maintenance at this time.

 Without proper preparation, storage for long periods of time may cause internal parts of the engine and drive units to rust because of lack of lubrication.
-Or, if the boat is stored in below freezing temperatures, water inside the bilge or cooling system may freeze causing damage.
+Water inside the bilge or cooling system may also freeze and cause damage to components if the boat is stored in below freezing temperatures.
 Damage to the boat due to improper storage will not be covered by the warranty.
 The following procedures should help prevent damage to your boat.